Dr. Emily Keener

 ABOUT

-Dr. Emily Keener, an Associate Professor of Psychology at Slippery Rock University, is a feminist psychologist whose work focuses on gender from a lifespan developmental perspective.
-They earned their doctorate in lifespan developmental psychology at West Virginia University, their masters in experimental psychology at Radford University, and their bachelors at Wheeling Jesuit University.
-Dr. Keener is committed to the use of gender inclusive language and thus uses they/them/their pronouns.
+Dr. Emily Keener, a Professor of Psychology at Slippery Rock University, is a feminist psychologist whose work focuses on gender from a lifespan developmental perspective.
+They earned their doctorate in lifespan developmental psychology from West Virginia University, their master's in experimental psychology from Radford University, and their bachelor's degree from Wheeling Jesuit University.
+Dr. Keener is committed to using gender-inclusive language and thus uses they/them/their pronouns.

 RESEARCH